 Disadvantages - As shown here, these tops even when made of the most seasoned wood sometimes expand and contract, which causes joints to be seen.
 In very rare cases, the tops get a little indent in them.
 But in most cases, these tops perform really well, and don't get any sort of damage.

 Special finishes such as scagliola (faux marble) can be furnished on request.
 This faux marble table top is a fascinating example of the same.
-These tops are considerably more expensive.
+These tops are considerably more expensive and pricing can be furnished upon request.